vegancat/next-pwa/examples/custom-worker/README.md

 });
 ```

-Then the generated Service Worker will automatically import your code and run it before other workbox code.
+Then the generated service worker will automatically import your code and run it before other workbox code.

 ## Usage